Sara Duterte: Vice mayor of Davao City (2007–2010)

 Sara's father Rodrigo had admitted to initially keeping his family members from entering "the messy and difficult world of politics", but by December 2006, he expressed that he would like for Sara to run as his running mate in the 2007 mayoral elections due to his concern for corrupt politicians taking over and ruining his legacy.
 Sara Duterte was elected vice mayor in 2007 with over 330,000 votes, defeating lone opponent Jeff Ho and succeeding Luis Bonguyan.
 Duterte served under her father for one term until 2010, and concurrently served as a regional officer of the National Movement of Young Legislators from 2007 to 2010.
 It was during this time when lawyer Zuleika T. Lopez was first hired by Duterte to be a staff member of the city government, receiving the position of city council secretary.

 As vice mayor, Duterte's landmark project was 'Inday para sa Barangay', a whole-of-government approach servicing yearly in each of the city's barangays.
 It was later called the Caravan of Government Services when she transferred it to the Office of the City Mayor.

+In 2008, Duterte's stated net worth jumped to ₱18.49 million from the previous year's ₱7.25 million (another source provides ₱13.88 million for 2007) based on her filed statements of assets, liabilities, and net worth (SALN), above the net worth declared by her father, Mayor Rodrigo Duterte (₱15.32 million) in 2008.